Symbols of the Federal Bureau of Investigation: Usage

 in connection with any advertisement, circular, book, pamphlet or other publication, play, motion picture, broadcast, telecast, or other production, in a manner reasonably calculated to convey the impression that such advertisement, circular, book, pamphlet or other publication, play, motion picture, broadcast, telecast, or other production, is approved, endorsed, or authorized by the Federal Bureau of Investigation.

 The FBI has taken action against commercial vendors making unauthorized use of the seal and other Federal agency seals and symbols, such as Smokey Bear.
 For instance, a New York toy manufacturer used the FBI seal on a toy water pistol.
 The manufacturer was warned by the FBI to remove the seal or face prosecution.

-However, anyone using the name or seal in a non-commercial way, such as for purposes of satire or parody, where no renumeration is realized, is protected by the 1st Amendment.
+However, anyone using the name or seal in a non-commercial way, such as for purposes of satire or parody, where no remuneration is realized, is protected by the 1st Amendment.

 Commercial works

 The seal has, however, been used with permission in many commercial works of popular culture.
 An authorized history of the Bureau, The F.B.I.
 Story, was published in 1956 with the seal displayed on the book's dust jacket with the permission of FBI chief J. Edgar Hoover.
 Hoover also permitted the long-running ABC series The F.B.I., on which he was a consultant, to open and close every episode with the image of the seal.

 Cast, painted or engraved versions of the seal are displayed on a number of properties associated with the FBI.
 J. Edgar Hoover's grave at Congressional Cemetery in Washington, D.C. is surrounded by a wrought-iron fence bearing a cast metal replica of the FBI seal.
 The "J. Edgar Hoover Bench" stands nearby bearing a modified version of the seal that represents the Society of Former Special Agents.
 A large engraved version of the FBI seal is displayed at the entrance of the J. Edgar Hoover Building, the FBI headquarters in Washington, D.C.